sellenth/QuoridorOnline/README.md

 - [x] tooltip for invalid move, game over
 - [x] implement quick game feature to pair with another online user

+Monday 5/29
+- [x] surrender button

+- [ ] highlight last move played with a purple cube
+- [ ] notify if there are people waiting in quick play
+- [ ] set up phone# verification
+- [ ] game should end after 100 moves or so
 - [ ] sort out game table uniqueness (quickplaying twice will create a new game each time)
 - [ ] instructions modal exceeds mobile screen size
 - [ ] improve visibility on fence cursor